ECCC-MSC/msc-wis-dcpc/README.md

 ## Running

-Server will be located at http://localhost:8000/csw
+Server will be located at http://localhost:8000 with links to all supported search API endpoints

 ### Managing metadata